ANRGUSC/correlation_aware_ddos_iot/README.md

 ## Project config file

 The project config file can be found in [/source_code](https://github.com/ANRGUSC/correlation_aware_ddos_iot/tree/main/source_code).
-The path to the output directory can be set in this file.
+The path to the dataset, source code, and output directory can be set in this file.
+Remember to unzip all compressed datasets before running the code.

 ## Preprocess the dataset and generate general training dataset

 Before running any code, the original dataset need to be unzip in the [/dataset directory](https://github.com/ANRGUSC/correlation_aware_ddos_iot/tree/main/dataset).

+### run_all_pre_process.py

+This file automate the pre-processing steps by getting the required inputs and run all pre-processing scripts.

 ### clean_dataset.py